 - Discussion of your research vision, potentially including preliminary research results

-- Describing a research challenge that could benefit from community feedback and attention
+- Describing a challenge in research, industry, or government that could benefit from community feedback, attention, and new collaborations

 - Recounting lessons learned from conducting user studies in academia, industry, or government labs

-- An exciting visualization, new user interface, or interaction paradigm related to security and privacy
+- Presenting an exciting visualization, new user interface, or interaction paradigm related to security and privacy

-We particularly encourage students to submit a lightning talk proposal.
+We particularly encourage students and practitioners in industry who have never before presented at SOUPS, especially first-time attendees to submit a lightning talk proposal.
 This is a great opportunity to present your research interests and vision to the community, generate hallway conversation, and receive helpful feedback.
 We also invite advisors to encourage their students to present ongoing work.